MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ## NOTES

-To run this cmdlet on Windows Vista, Windows Server 2008, and later versions of the Windows operating system, start PowerShell by using the Run as administrator option.
+To run this cmdlet you must start PowerShell by using the **Run as administrator** option.

 This cmdlet generates XML that represents a Web Services for Management (WS-Management) plug-in configuration and sends the XML to WS-Management, which registers the plug-in on the local computer